pouyaSamie/FreeInternet/README.md

 ```

 ## <a name="Certificate"></a>:lock: Get SSL Certificate
-you need a valid ssl certificate for your website. make sure your firewall allows communication on ports 80 and 443.
+you need a valid SSL certificate for your website. make sure your firewall allows communication on ports 80 and 443.

 we will use certbot and Let's Encrypt for our free SSL certificate.

 The first step to using Let’s Encrypt to obtain an SSL certificate is to install the Certbot software on your server.

-Install Certbot and it’s Nginx plugin with apt:
+Install Certbot and its Nginx plugin with apt:

 ```console
 sudo apt install certbot python3-certbot-nginx